 Code Ref.
 Code Provisions Compliance Corporate Governance Practices adopted by the Group E E.1 COMMUNICATION WITH SHAREHOLDERS Effective Communication Code Principle The Board should endeavour to maintain an on-going dialogue with shareholders and in particular, use annual general meetings or other general meetings to communicate with shareholders and encourage their participation.
 E.1.1 A separate resolution be proposed by the chairman for each substantially separate issue. √ Separate resolutions are proposed at the general meeting on each substantially separate issue, including the election of individual Directors.
-E.1.2 The chairman of the board should attend the annual general meeting and arrange for the chairman of the audit, remuneration and nomination committees (as appropriate) or in the absence of the chairman of such committees, another member of the committee to be available to answer questions at the annual general meeting.
-The chairman of the independent board committee (if any) should also be available to answer questions at any general meeting to approve a connected transaction or any other transaction that is subject to independent shareholders' approval.
-The Chairman of the Board chaired the 2009 annual general meeting held during the year and was available to answer questions from shareholders.
-The Chairman of the Audit Committee and two other independent non-executive directors of the Company also attended the annual general meeting held during the year and were available to answer questions from shareholders.
-No special general meeting was held during the year.
+E.1.2 • The chairman of the board should attend the annual general meeting and arrange for the chairman of the audit, remuneration and nomination committees (as appropriate) or in the absence of the chairman of such committees, another member of the committee to be available to answer questions at the annual general meeting.
+The Chairman of the Board chaired the 2008 annual general meeting and two special general meetings to approve material connected transactions held during the year and was available to answer questions from shareholders.
+The Chairman of the Audit Committee also attended the two special general meetings held during the year and was available to answer questions from shareholders. • The chairman of the independent board committee (if any) should also be available to answer questions at any general meeting to approve a connected transaction or any other transaction that is subject to independent shareholders' approval. • The majority of the independent board committee were present at the two special general meetings held during the year and were available to answer questions from shareholders.

 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group E.2 Voting by Poll Code Principle The issuer should ensure that sharpoll reholders are fan niliar with the detailed procedures for conducting a E.2.1 The chairman of a meeting should at the commencement of the meeting ensure that an explanation is provided of the detailed procedures for conducting a poll and then answer any questions from shareholders regarding voting by way of a poll. √ The Chairman explains the detailed procedures for conducting a poll at the outset of the Annual General Meeting and any general meetings and answers questions from shareholders.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group E.2 Voting by Poll Code Principle The issuer should ensure that sharpoll reholders are fan niliar with the detailed procedures for conducting a E.2.1 The chairman of a meeting should at the commencement of the meeting ensure that an explanation is provided of the detailed procedures for conducting a poll and then answer any questions from shareholders regarding voting by way of a poll.
+The Chairman explains the detailed procedures for conducting a poll at the outset of the Annual General Meeting and any general meetings and answers questions from shareholders.